-He was an undergraduate at Magdalen College, Oxford, where he read Chinese Studies, after which he spent a year at the Beijing Languages Institute.
-From 1977-81 he worked as a specialist in the Chinese department at Christie’s King Street, before moving to the British Museum as Research Assistant for Chinese art.
-Derek Gillman is author of The Idea of Cultural Heritage (rev. 2nd edition), Cambridge University Press.
-He is a board member of the International Cultural Property Society, serving as President from 2008-2014; a longstanding member of the Association of Art Museum Directors; and Consulting Scholar for Asia to the University of Pennsylvania Museum of Archaeology and Anthropology.
+Professor Gillman was an undergraduate at Magdalen College, Oxford, where he read Chinese Studies, after which he spent the year 1975-6 at the Beijing Languages Institute.
+He continues to write on Chinese art, most recently publishing ‘The Imperial Luohans of Zhongdu and the Reassertion of Chan (Zen) Buddhist Influence in North China’, and is a Consulting Scholar for Asia at the Penn Museum.
+While at the University of East Anglia he undertook a Master of Laws by research, and is author of The Idea of Cultural Heritage (Cambridge, 2nd ed., 2010).
+Derek Gillman is a board member of the International Cultural Property Society, serving as President from 2008-2014, a fellow of the Lenfest Center for Cultural Partnerships at Drexel, and a member of the Association of Art Museum Directors.
 In 2013 he was Marina Kellen French Distinguished Visitor at the American Academy in Berlin.